Jump to navigation

 Rules for award recipients

 Students who receive an award are expected to write a brief (1 page) report at the end of the project, summarizing their findings and describing how the funds were spent.
 The reports should be submitted to cws.hampshire.edu.
-In addition, awardees are expected to submit an abstract that will be posted to the Hampshire College website and inform the community of any presentations or publications that resulted from the work.
-Finally, in ten or so years after graduation, awardees are encouraged to return to Hampshire to talk to current students about their fabulous careers!
+In addition, awardees are encouraged to inform the NS Office of any presentations or first-authored publications that result from the work, so that we can post an abstract on our website.
+Finally, in ten or so years after graduation, awardees are welcome to return to Hampshire to talk to current students about their fabulous careers!

 CORC has a complete list of funding for students.